Azure-Samples/cognitive-services-speech-sdk/samples/java/android/tts-text-stream/README.md

 ### Send text to stream
 For each text chunk, call `request.input_stream.write(text)` to send text to the stream.
-Please do not wait too long(longer than 30s) between creating the request and sending the first text, and also between sending two texts, otherwise the connection may be closed by server and you may got 503 error.
+Please do not wait too long (longer than 30s) between creating the request and sending the first text, and also between sending two texts, otherwise the connection may be closed by the server and you may get a 503 error.

 ### Close text stream
 When you finish sending chunks, call `request.input_stream.close()` to close the stream.